-It is easy to see from the above, that connection $\nabla$ in this case is flat and the natural coordinate system $(x^i)$ is an affine system for this connection.
+It is easy to see now that the connection $\nabla$ is in this case flat, and the natural coordinate system $(x^i)$ is an affine system for this connection.
 The tangent lift $T^c$ of $T$ is again given by the complete lift of the function $\psi$, namely

-Since $\psi^{c}$ is linear in $\dot x^i$ coordinates, the higher derivatives of $\psi^{c}$ with respect of these coordinates are $0$, so the corresponding coefficients of $T^c$ vanish as well.
-Summarising, the geometry of exponential family in natural coordinates is defined by the function $\psi$: the metric is just the Hessian of $\psi$ while the Levi-Civita connection and skewness tensor are expressed by the third-order partial derivatives of $\psi$.
-The lifted geometry is associated to the complete lift of $\psi$.
-In adapted coordinates, the metric, the metric connection and skewness tensor are given by the same formulae but for the complete lift of $\psi$.
+Since $\psi^{c}$ is linear in the $(\dot x^i)$ coordinates, higher derivatives of $\psi^{c}$ with respect of these coordinates are $0$, so the corresponding coefficients of $T^c$ vanish as well.
+Summarising, the geometry of exponential family in natural coordinates is defined by the function $\psi$: the metric is just the Hessian of $\psi$, while the Levi-Civita connection and the skewness tensor are expressed by the third-order partial derivatives of $\psi$.
+The lifted geometry is associated with the complete lift of $\psi$.
+In the adapted coordinates, the metric, the metric connection, and the skewness tensor are given by the same formulae, but for the complete lift of $\psi$.

-The above formulae for lifted metric, lifted connection and skewness were calculated `by hand'.
-We can however consider also higher lifts of the statistical model given by an exponential family.
-For any natural $r$, the lift to $\sT^r M$ of the metric tensor in coordinates reads
+The above formulae for the lifted metric, the lifted connection, and the lifted skewness tensor were calculated `by hand'.
+We can, however, consider also higher lifts of the statistical model given by an exponential family.
+For any natural number $r$, the lift of the metric tensor to $\sT^r M$ reads in coordinates

 which means that